jjmchew/jjmchew.github.io/JS/01-initialNotes.md

   - Null : note `typeof null` returns `'object'` (a legacy JS mistake, standard states its a primitive)
   - Boolean
   - (Symbol, BigInt : introduced in ES6)
+    - for BigInt, add `n` after the number:  e.g., `23n ** 17n` will return a BigInt number (not floating point notation)

 - **literal** : any notation that lets you represent a fixed value in source code [^2]
 - **expression** : anything that JavaScript can evaluate to a value, even if that value is `undefined` or `null`; a value that can be captured and used in subsequent code [^2]
+  - common expressions: evaluate to a number, a string, or a boolean [^14]
 - **statement** : a line of coding commanding a task (or action for the computer to perform); will not return a value that can be captured and reused later in code; is not an expression - typically a declaration, control flow, iteration, or something else;  may contain expressions, but it is not an expression itself [^2]
   - [MDN statements and declarations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements)
   - statements don't return values [^3] (declarations are statements e.g., `let firstName = 'Mitchell'`, the assignment may return 'Mitchell', but the declaration does not return anything)